The Complete Guide to Nursing Programs

 - A Traditional BSN: The traditional BSN is best suited to those who do not already hold a Bachelor’s degree and who isn’t a registered nurse.

-- Accelerated BSN: Similarly, if you hold a degree in another major, you may be eligible to enroll in an accelerated or direct entry BSN without having to take English and Math.
+- Accelerated BSN: Similarly, if you hold a degree in another major, you may be eligible to enroll in an accelerated or direct-entry BSN without taking English and Math.

 Master of Science in Nursing (MSN)